dutchwebworks/generator-dwwvagrant/app/templates/_README.md

 	config.vm.synced_folder "./<%= synced_folder %>", "/var/www/html/<%= appname %>/httpdocs"

 This way you can use your own preferred local development computers code-editor or IDE to edit files and folders.
-When saving a file (or manage directoires) Vagrant will synchronize them to the virtual-machine.
+When saving a file (or manage directories) Vagrant will synchronize them to the virtual-machine.

 ### Get IP address of Ubuntu virtual-machine